Andrew Tate: Deplatforming

 Three of Tate's Twitter accounts have been suspended at different times.
 In 2021, an account he created to evade his previous ban was verified by Twitter, contrary to its policies.
 The account was subsequently permanently banned, and Twitter said the verification occurred in error.

 In August 2022, after an online campaign to deplatform him, Tate was permanently banned from Facebook and Instagram, losing 4.7 million followers from the latter.
 Their parent company, Meta, said he had violated its policy on "dangerous organizations and individuals".
-TikTok, where videos featuring Tate's name as a hashtag have been viewed over 13 billion times, also removed his account after determining that it violated their policies on "content that attacks, threatens, incites violence against, or otherwise dehumanises an individual or a group".
+TikTok, where videos with Tate's name as a hashtag have been viewed over 13 billion times, also removed his account after determining that it violated their policies on "content that attacks, threatens, incites violence against, or otherwise dehumanises an individual or a group".
 Shortly thereafter, YouTube suspended his channel, which had 760,000 subscribers, citing multiple violations, including hate speech and COVID-19 misinformation.
 Tate later deleted his own Twitch channel, which had 50,000 subscribers.
 In November 2022, after Elon Musk acquired Twitter, Tate's Twitter account was reinstated.

 Tate responded to the bans by saying that, while most of his comments were taken out of context, he took responsibility for how they were received.
 The YouTuber and boxer Jake Paul denounced Tate's sexism but characterised the bans as censorship.
 Tate's content continues to circulate on Facebook, Instagram, and TikTok via fan accounts.
 After the bans, Tate moved to the alt-tech platforms Gettr and Rumble, causing the latter to briefly become the most downloaded app on the Apple App Store.

-Political party launch

-In 2025, Tate stated he launched a new political party, the BRUV (Britain Restoring Underlying Values) Party, which was reported to be part of his plan to become prime minister.
-The party's official website stated, "This is a war to reclaim Britain.
-No excuses, no compromises, no second chances.
-We will defend our borders, crush crime, purge corruption, and restore pride to a nation under siege."

-The party launch was widely ridiculed on social media, with one Twitter user describing its manifesto as a "mix of North Korea and homoeroticism" while another described the party as the "very worst idea in the history of British politics".
-Some speculated that it was only a PR stunt, but Tate dismissed the claims, stating, "I am 100% serious.
-I am in the next election".

-The Twitter handle for the political party was suspended.
-However, after Tate made a complaint to Elon Musk, the account was restored.